jvik/elbilkalulator/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/username/project.git`
+1. Clone the repository: `git clone https://github.com/jvik/elbilkalulator.git`
-2. Navigate into the project directory: `cd project`
+2. Navigate into the project directory: `cd elbilkalulator`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm run dev`

-Open [http://localhost:5000](http://localhost:5000) to view the application in your browser.

 ## Contributing